heer-dev/Inventory-Optimization-Profitability-Analysis/README.md

 ### Profitability

 * Which products are generating losses?
-* Which products have low profit margins?
+* Which products have low or negative profit margins?

 ### Inventory